Important privacy information

-The University of York is the sponsor for this study based in the United Kingdom.
-We will be using information from you and your medical records (if you gave us permission to access your medical records on the E-SEE Trial consent form) in order to undertake this study and will act as the data controller for this study.
-This means that we are responsible for looking after your information and using it properly.
+The University of York is the sponsor for this study, as a whole, based in the United Kingdom.
+The University of York is the ‘Data Controller’.
+The GDPR legal basis for article 6(1e) [task in the public interest], and article 9(2j [processing special categories of data, (health data), for research] have been reviewed and we have selected the most appropriate lawful basis for processing your data.
 The day-to-day management for the trial is delegated and split across the Department of Health Sciences at the University of York, the Clinical Trials Research Unit (CTRU) at the University of Sheffield and the University of Exeter Medical School.
 Together these organisations will be using information from you in order to undertake this study.
 The University of York will keep identifiable information about you for 10 years after the study has finished.

 The University of York uses personally-identifiable information to conduct research to improve health, care and services.
 As a publicly-funded organisation, we have to ensure that it is in the public interest when we use personally-identifiable information from people who have agreed to take part in research.
-This means that when you agree to take part in a research study, we will use your data in the ways needed to conduct and analyse the research study.
+This means that when you agree to take part in a research study, we use your data in the ways needed to conduct and analyse the research study.
 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
-To safeguard your rights, we will use the minimum personally-identifiable information possible.
+To safeguard your rights, we use the minimum personally-identifiable information possible.

 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 We do this by following the UK Policy Framework for Health and Social Care Research.